 Even Better On Audio:

-I have also listened to all of the audio books, each of which was read by vocal genius Nigel Planer (who Gen-X’rs may remember as Neil from BBC’s “The Young Ones”).
-If you or your young one doesn’t have time to read, then get the audio books, they are more like a radio series, and the best voice production of a literature series I’ve heard along side Tim Curry voicing the thirteen “Lemony Snicket” novels.
+I have also listened to all of the audio books, many of which were read by vocal genius Nigel Planer (who Gen-X’rs may remember as Neil from BBC’s “The Young Ones”).
+Stephen Briggs, a master of voice work, read several as well, including the Tiffany Aching books.
+The series is being redone with several actors playing several roles in each book, but listening to Planer and Briggs tackle all of the roles, and in multiple books, is amazing to hear.
+If you or your young one don’t have time to read, then get the audio books, they are more like a radio series, and the best voice production of a literature series I’ve heard along side Tim Curry voicing the thirteen “Lemony Snicket” novels.
 Young readers can also read along with the audio book to learn how to read out loud.
 Check them out.

 Steve Michael Reedy